 Pill imprint Watson 370 10 mg has been identified as Loxapine succinate 10 mg.

-Loxapine is used in the treatment of agitation; schizophrenia and belongs to the drug class miscellaneous antipsychotic agents.
+Loxapine is used in the treatment of schizophrenia; agitation and belongs to the drug class miscellaneous antipsychotic agents.
 FDA has not classified the drug for risk during pregnancy.
 Loxapine 10 mg is classified as a Schedule N controlled substance under the Controlled Substance Act (CSA).

 - 10 mg